hedyhli/outline.nvim/README.md

     -- The next fall back if both icon_fetcher and icon_source has failed, is -- the custom mapping of icons specified below.
 The icons table is also -- needed for specifying hl group.
-    -- Changed in this fork to fix deprecated icons not showing. icons = {
+    icons = {
       File = { icon = "󰈔", hl = "@text.uri" },
       Module = { icon = "󰆧", hl = "@namespace" },